rafi983/lws_ai-studio/README.md

     - *Error:* Displays an error icon and helpful message.
 - **Image Modal:** Click an image to view it larger, with metadata (prompt, model, seed, dimensions).

+## ✨ New Feature: Image Modal Thumbnail Navigation

+**Feature:**
+Users can now click on thumbnail previews inside the image modal to instantly view that specific image.

+**Why it matters:**
+This enhances the user experience by allowing quick access to any image in the current generation set without needing to scroll one by one.

+**How it works:**
+A row of mini thumbnails appears beneath the main image in the modal.
+Clicking any thumbnail immediately displays that image in full preview.

 ### ⚙️ Advanced Generation Controls
 - **Model Selection:** Choose from dynamically fetched AI models.